axu8888/pc-bot/README.md

 ## Description

-Uses Spotify API and Discord.py to create a discord bot to track new song releases in spotify.
+Uses Spotify API and Discord.py to create a discord bot to track new song releases in Spotify.
 The data storage and logic is handled using PostgreSQL.

 ## Usage